About us

 4. Enter the location where you are looking for a PUCC centre.

-Since PUC certificate charges are determined at the state level, the fees applicable in the state may differ from the figures above.
+Note: Since PUC certificate charges are determined at the state level, the fees applicable in the state may differ from the figures above.
 It is always advisable to check with the local transport authority or the Parivahan portal for the most current rates in your region.

-How to check PUC Certificate status online?
+How to check PUC certificate status online?

 You can check your PUC certificate status online through the Parivahan portal in just a few steps: